 Since this process features four SF leptons, two of which are positively and two negatively charged, the leptons cannot be unambiguously associated with the two parent Z bosons as in the DF case.
 However, the experimental analyses often rely on cuts specific to (reconstructed) Z bosons.
 Hence, in the SF channel an identification procedure is required to assign one opposite-charge same-flavour (OSSF) lepton pair to each of the Z bosons.
 The parameter lepton_identification switches between such identification procedures of the Z bosons as used by ATLAS and CMS.
-In both cases seven new particle groups are defined (see Section 4.1.1.4 and the related Table 3 for the standard particle groups), which makes them available in the definition of cuts, scales and distributions: Particle group Z1rec contains the Z boson reconstructed from the OSSF lepton pair with its invariant mass closer to the Z-boson mass, labelled as $Z{1,rec}$, and particle group Z2rec contains the remaining OSSF lepton pair, labelled as $Z{2,rec}$.
+In both cases seven new particle groups are defined (see Section 5.1.1.4 and the related Table 3 for the standard particle groups), which makes them available in the definition of cuts, scales and distributions: Particle group Z1rec contains the Z boson reconstructed from the OSSF lepton pair with its invariant mass closer to the Z-boson mass, labelled as $Z{1,rec}$, and particle group Z2rec contains the remaining OSSF lepton pair, labelled as $Z{2,rec}$.
 Particle group Zrec is filled with both reconstructed Z bosons in the standard p_T -ordering.
-The particle groups lmZ1, lmZ2, lpZ1 and lpZ2 contain the negatively and positively charged leptons that belong to the corresponding reconstructed Z bosons, respectively, i.e. each of these groups has by definition only a single entry.
+The particle groups 1mZ1, 1mZ2, 1pZ1 and 1pZ2 contain the negatively and positively charged leptons that belong to the corresponding reconstructed Z bosons, respectively, i.e. each of these groups has by definition only a single entry.
+Finally, particle groups lmZlead, lmZsub, lpZlead and 1pZsub contain the negatively and positively charged leptons that belong to leading and the subleading reconstructed Z bosons, respectively.
 Examples of the usage of these particle groups can be found in the file distribution.dat of this process.
-Furthermore, the predefined cut M_Zrec: min_M_Zrec, max_M_Zrec uses the respective particle groups identified corresponding to the setting of the switch lepton_identification.
+Furthermore, the predefined cut M_Zrec: min_M_Zrec, max_M_Zrec, min_M_Z1, max_M_Z1 uses the respective particle groups identified corresponding to the setting of the switch lepton_identification.34